Skip to main content

 1. U.S. Employer - B-1 and WB status do not allow for an employment relationship with a U.S. employer.
 The visitor must not be coming to provide services or engage in business activities that are primarily for the benefit of a U.S. employer.
 In many cases, visitors in B-1 or WB status are admitted to the United States to conduct business on behalf of a foreign employer.

-2. Intention to Change Status – It is inappropriate to invite a visitor in B-1 or WB status if they have the intention of changing immigration status (e.g. to J-1 Exchange Visitor) during their stay.
+2. Intention to Change Status – It is inappropriate to invite a visitor in B-1 or WB status if they have the intention of changing nonimmigrant status (e.g. to J-1 Exchange Visitor) during their stay.

 4. Displacement of U.S. Worker – The B-1/WB visitor cannot conduct activities that will displace a U.S. worker.